yousef19-meet/y2s18-html/README.md

 git clone <LINK-FROM-STEP-2>
 ```

-### 2. Open the 'hello.html' file using your favorite text editor
+### 2. Open the 'hello.html' file using sublime text

 ### 3. Create a webpage about you or a topic you like:
 - A header tag